-I have been a software developer for 25+ years.
+I have been a professional software developer for over 30 years.
 I enjoy developing solutions to difficult problems, and working with other developers and designers.
 I am currently doing what I love: developing iOS application, Alexa Voice Skills, and IoT projects at Mutual Mobile.
 I am blessed to be working with the world’s most talented group of iOS engineers, designers, and all sorts of other types of creative people.
 Just being around these folks inspires me.

 I am passionate about crafting quality, maintainable software using agile, test driven development best practices.
 I love technology.
 I enjoy being on the very front edge of it.
 I enjoy designing electronic circuits to automate my home, using leading edge microprocessors integrated with iOS and Alexa speech technologies.

 I hope to take my skills on the road, and start doing progressively more remote work.
 My wife and I are full time RVers, and I can work wherever I happen to be.

 I enjoy creating just about any type of software, but my more recent focus has been on Alexa Custom and Smart Home Skills and iOS Swift applications.
 I really love creating iPhone applications, and working with others that feel likewise.